logologo

 • Yucatan

-As you may have noticed, this is every state in Mexico.
-There is no state in Mexico that does not have a warning issued by the United States government.
+As you may have noticed, there is no state in Mexico that does not have some level of warning issued by the United States government.

 For more information on the exact warnings for each location that is up to date, click here.